Standards for safer events

 2—The event risk model used for risk calculations is flawed and incomplete

 When I heard about the Freeman webinar (thanks Julius Solaris!), I posted some initial responses.
 Freeman’s Jessica Fritsche was kind enough to reach out to me and arrange a Zoom call with John Cordier, the CEO of Epistemix, to walk through the data modeling used in the research.
 And John generously offered an hour of his time for us to talk.
-We were also joined by Sarah Shewey, Founder/CEO of Happily who was also interested in learning more about how infection rates at meetings could be modeled.
+Sarah Shewey, Founder/CEO of Happily, also joined us.
+Sarah was interested in learning more about how infection rates at meetings could be modeled.

 In the following sections, I’ll expand on these issues in more detail.